timo-cpr/genome_liftover/README.md

 When assigning column indexes (--idxCHR/--idxBP) zero-indexing is used.
 Meaning that the first column of your data file is column 0.
 ### Required input arguments
 --liftover, help="File with liftover chain", default = 'hg38ToHg19.over.chain.gz',required=True.
---infile", help="Summary data file perform liftOver on",required=True.
+--infile, help="Summary data file perform liftOver on",required=True.
---outfile", help="Where to save the output file with liftover CHR,BP and STRAND", required=True.
+--outfile, help="Where to save the output file with liftover CHR,BP and STRAND", required=True.